Francesco Carotta

 Francesco Carotta (born 1946 in Veneto, Italy) is an Italian writer who developed a theory that the historical Jesus was based on the life of Julius Caesar, that the Gospels were a rewriting of Roman historical sources, and that Christianity developed from the cult of the deified Caesar.
-This theory is generally ignored in academic circles.

 Biography

 Francesco Carotta was born in 1946 in Veneto, Italy.
 Carotta studied philosophy in France and linguistics in Germany.
 In the 1970s he was active as a writer in the cultural-political movements in Frankfurt, Bologna and Rome.
 In 1980 Carotta headed the Frankfurt-based Casa di Cultura Popolare as director.
 As executive director and publisher he supported Kore, a Freiburg publisher of feminist books and women's literature.
 He first published his theories in the late 1980s.
 In 1999 he presented his theory in the book Was Jesus Caesar?
 Since then he has continued his research and written several articles.
 He has participated in documentary films on Caesar and Christ, given academic lectures, and reconstructed Caesar's funeral ceremony in Spain, based on the historical sources.
 Carotta lives in Kirchzarten near Freiburg.